 Is cilantro a vegetable?

 Cilantro is a member of the Vegetables and Vegetable Products USDA nutritional food group.
 All parts of the cilantro plant are edible, but generally, the fresh leaves and dried seeds of cilantro are used in dishes.
-It’s used as a flavoring ingredient than a core vegetable like cabbage, cauliflower, or others.
+It’s used as a flavoring ingredient rather than a core vegetable like cabbage, cauliflower, or others.

 How to use cilantro in cooking?

-Before using, pick off the cilantro leaves and discard the stem, and remove the dirt from the leaves.
+Before using, pick off the cilantro leaves discard the stem, and remove the dirt from the leaves.
 With the help of a sharp nice mince leaves into the desired size.
 If you are making sauce or pesto, you can grind the stems as well in a vegetable grinder.

 Cilantro loses its flavor when cooked, thus add the leaves to the dish at the end of cooking or as a garnish.